Lox, capers, cream cheese and more, on a bagel? Yes please! This easy lox and bagels recipe satisfies.

 - chef's knife

-Assembled bagels and lox are best eaten immediately but could be stored in the fridge or a cool lunch box for a few hours.
+Assembled bagels and lox are best eaten immediately but could be stored in the fridge or a chilled lunch box for a few hours.

 They do not stand up well to freezing.

 🎉 Top tip

 Feel free to get creative with toppings!
 Whether you go minimal or all out, it all works.
 Enjoy your lox and bagels, and whatever you top them with. 😉

 Lox and bagels is a uniquely American Jewish creation that dates back to 1950s and 60s New York City.
+It typically consists of a toasted bagel topped with cream cheese, lox (or smoked salmon), red onion and capers.

 Bagels can be served open-faced and topped with cream cheese, lox and other fixings, or presented on a bagel board or platter with the toppings arranged on the side for guests to assemble themselves.

-Once it's been opened, smoked salmon typically stays fresh for up to 4-5 days in an airtight container in the fridge.
+Once it's been opened, lox or smoked salmon typically stays fresh for up to 4 days in an airtight container in the fridge.

 Lox and Bagels

 - 4 bagels any kind, or gluten-free bagels; I like Canyon Bakehouse Gluten Free Bagels

 - 4 ounces smoked salmon